All right, so I went and looked at the Facebook post that Reuters cited that had 4,000 responses, and they were not all livid.

 The story of the pilgrims begins in the early part of the 17th century.

-Was persecuting anybody and everyone who did not recognize its absolute civil and spiritual authority.
+Church of England under King James I was persecuting anybody and everyone who did not recognize its absolute civil and spiritual authority.

 Those who challenged ecclesiastical authority and those who believed strongly in freedom of worship were hunted down.

-They were imprisoned and sometimes executed for their religious beliefs.
+They were imprisoned and sometimes executed for their religious beliefs in 1600, England, 17th century.

 So a group of separatists first fled to Holland and established a community.

-After 11 years, about 40 of them agreed to make a journey, a perilous journey to the new world, where they would face hardship, but at least the promise was they could live and worship God according to the dictates of their own consciences.
+After 11 years, about 40 of them agreed to make a journey, a perilous journey, to the New World where they would face hardship, but at least the promise was they could live and worship God according to the dictates of their own consciences.

 It's a powerful belief.

-The belief freedom of religion to engage in this kind of activity in order to be able to do it.
+It's a belief, freedom of religion, to engage in this kind of activity in order to be able to do it, travel across an ocean to a place you have no idea what to expect.

-So on August 1st, 1620, the Mayflower set sail, carried a total of 102 passengers, including 40 pilgrims, led by William Bradford.
+So on August the 1st, 1620, the Mayflower set sail, carried a total of 102 passengers, including 40 pilgrims, led by William Bradford.

 On the journey, Bradford set up an agreement, a contract, that established essentially socialism, just and equal laws for all members of the new community.